binblee/springboot-helm-chart/README.md

 Springboot 3.0 supports build native exectuable using GraalVM, we can leverage this feature to build a native executable docker image.

 ```
-cd demoweb
+➜ cd demoweb
-docker compose build web-graalvm
+➜ docker compose build web-graalvm
 ```

-[docker-compose.yml](docker-compose.yml) has all the details: native docker image is built with another Dockerfile: [Dockerfile.graalvm](Dockerfile.graalvm).
+[demoweb/docker-compose.yml](demoweb/docker-compose.yml) will tell you that native docker image is built with another Dockerfile: [demoweb/Dockerfile.graalvm](demoweb/Dockerfile.graalvm).

-Also to be noted that a native plugin is added to [pom.xml](pom.xml)
+Also to be noted that a native plugin is added to [demoweb/pom.xml](demoweb/pom.xml)
 ```
 <plugin>
   <groupId>org.graalvm.buildtools</groupId>